FEEDING MAINE’S KIDS

 This past spring, Full Plates launched the Full Plates Emergency Fund for School Closures, and raised $469,500 in aid, enough to grant funds to 136 school districts, spanning 514 schools and community organizations operating emergency meal programs.

-FEEDING KIDS NOW,
+FEEDING KIDS DURING SUMMER BREAK

 As summer approached, we knew we needed a plan to feed kids once school was out.
 During a typical summer, 80,000+ Maine kids would be at risk of not having enough to eat, and this summer, those numbers would undoubtedly skyrocket due to pandemic-related job loss.
 Helping summer sites continue to provide meals to kids, and offering bulk meals, was critical.